Canadian Pain Task Force Online Consultation

 • Migraine Miracle

-by Wolsley, about 4 years ago
+by Wolsley, over 4 years ago

 At age 4 ( the age I continue to recall this pain) I suffered very severe migrain headaches.
 I had fallen out of a high chair at age 2 - landing on my head.
 I recall at 4 and 5 years of age such severe head pain that would be made more extreme even by someones foot steps on the floor.
 My parent got me to a chrioporactor at 5 years of age and amazing relief was experienced almost imediatly with spinal corrective care to the nerve root areas of my cervical and upper dorsal spine.
 The life changing experience...
 Continue reading